I’m sure you’ve heard the expression:

 What do I mean?

 If I had named my business “Barbados Training Services” potential clients might believe that they could only access my services if they are in Barbados.
-Or, they might think it is a particular type of services which is not for them. interested in.
+Or, they might think it is a particular type of services which is not for them.

 Then I would have to try to sell them the the idea that “Barbados Training Services” is a special type of training, which could be had anywhere in the world.
 I’m sure this would require a marketing effort at a cost that might very well outweigh the benefits.